RemiBoyer/wastemodeling/README.md

 * At the glance, linear models with magical ratio extracted from data describing the current state
 * Complicated and complex refinement will be fun

-You can read more about the waste collection modeling [on the production page](./production.md)
+You can read more about the waste production modeling [on the production page](./production.md)

 ### The waste collection modeling
 * The purpose is to estimate the feasability and the cost of a **collect** setup (given in parameter)